JeremyRubin/pleb.fi/content/potluck/_index.md

 # Tickets

-- Cost per day should not exceed $50
+- Cost per day should not be excessive; aim for breakeven all said and done, excesses to be used charitably at discretion of organizers.
+- Encouraged $20/day minimum to ensure attendance.
 - OK to separately ticket e.g. Hackathon & Speakers
 - It's best to gate admissions through applications asking:
     - nym / email